WhiteLight-INC/WhiteLight/README.md

 # WhiteLight

 ## About
-WhiteLight is an open-source chat platform, consisting of privacy full features such as, no logging, and full end to end encryption
+WhiteLight is an open-source chat platform, consisting of privacy features such as, no logging, and full end to end encryption
 We are focused on a safe and privacy free platform.